shawnyu5/dotfiles/cheatsheets/vim_cheatsheet.md

 <!-- vim-markdown-toc -->

+# FZF plugin

+`:FZF` display a pop up window for fzf

+`:Files` same with `fzf` but shows a preview of the selected file (*mapped to control-p*)

+`:Rg`(ripgrep) search within files for matching string

+`:Lines` searches through all the buffers currently open for a matching string

 # Customizing vim highlighting colors

-go to /usr/share/nvim/runtime/syntax/syncolor.vim to change syntax highlighting colors
+go to `/usr/share/nvim/runtime/syntax/syncolor.vim` to change syntax highlighting colors

 # Using tabs